Zika and Pregnancy Planning

 Wear protective clothing.
 Wear clothing that covers your body to prevent mosquito bites.
 Choose clothing with long sleeves and long pant legs.
 Wear socks and shoes to cover your feet and ankles.

 Use insect skin spray often.
-Buy a skin spray that is EPA-approved and contains DEET, picaridin (also called KBR 3023, Bayrepel, or icaridin), oil of lemon eucalyptus (OLE), para-menthan-diol (PMD), or IR3535.
-Make sure to follow the instructions on the label about how to apply and when to reapply.
+Buy a skin spray that is EPA-approved and contains DEET, picaridin (also called KBR 3023, Bayrepel, or icaridin), oil of lemon eucalyptus (OLE), para-menthan-diol (PMD), nootkatone, or IR3535.
+Make sure to follow the directions on the label about how to apply and when to reapply.
 Use it during the day and at night.
 EPA-approved insect sprays are safe for pregnant and breastfeeding women.
+To find an EPA-approved repellent, go to the EPA’s website at www.epa.gov/insect-repellents/find-repellent-right-you

 Use permethrin.
 This is a type of insecticide you can apply to fabrics.
 If you are going camping, treat your clothing, shoes, and your tent with permethrin.
 You can also buy gear that’s already treated.
 Don’t use permethrin directly on your skin.